 The incentive fee payable by us to MCC Advisors may create an incentive for MCC Advisors to make investments on our behalf that are risky or more speculative than would be the case in the absence of such compensation arrangement.
 The way in which the incentive fee payable to MCC Advisors is determined, which is calculated separately in two components as a percentage of the interest and other ordinary income in excess of a quarterly minimum hurdle rate and as a percentage of the realized gain on invested capital, may encourage MCC Advisors to use leverage or take additional risk to increase the return on our investments.
-Under certain circumstances, the use of leverage may increase the likelihood of default, which would disfavor the holders of our common stock, including investors in this offering, securities convertible into our common stock or warrants representing rights to purchase our common stock or securities convertible into our common stock.
+The use of leverage may magnify the potential for gain or loss on amounts invested.
+The use of leverage is considered a speculative technique.
+If we borrow from banks or other lenders, we would expect that such lenders will seek recovery against our assets in the event of a default and these lenders likely will have claims on our assets that are superior to those of our equity holders.
 In addition, MCC Advisors receives the incentive fee based, in part, upon net capital gains realized on our investments.
-Unlike the portion of the incentive fee based on net capital gains.
+Unlike the portion of the incentive fee based on income, there is no minimum level of gain applicable to the portion of the incentive fee based on net capital gains.
 As a result, MCC Advisors may have an incentive to invest more in investments that are likely to result in capital gains as compared to income producing securities.
 This practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.